bdtinc/maskcam/README.md

 Next connect to your Jetson:
 ```
-balena ssh balena.local
+balena ssh <device address>.local
 ```

-At this point you are in a console as root user on your Jetson running balenaOS.
+At this point you are in a console as root user on your Jetson running *balenaOS*.
 The commands from this point on are exactly the same as the instructions for running using JetPack on the Nano Developer Kit with the following differences.
 1. The `docker` command is replaced by `balena`
 2. Do not use the `--runtime nvidia` switch.
-It is automatic on balenaOS for Jetson and you will get errors if you include it.
+It is automatic on *balenaOS* for Jetson and you will get errors if you include it.

 So issuing the following commands will run MaskCam:
 ```
 $ balena pull maskcam/maskcam-beta

-$ balena run --privileged --rm -it --env MASKCAM_DEVICE_ADDRESS=10.0.0.245 -p 1883:1883 -p 8080:8080 -p 8554:8554 maskcam/maskcam-beta
+$ balena run --privileged --rm -it --env MASKCAM_DEVICE_ADDRESS=<device ip address> -p 1883:1883 -p 8080:8080 -p 8554:8554 maskcam/maskcam-beta
 ```

-Note that building from source is significantly different on balenaOS than using docker under JetPack.
-If you wish to do this, you should familarize yourself with the details of balenaOS and also consider using balenaCloud (which has free accounts for under 10 devices).

 ### Using balenaCloud
-You can create a free balenaCloud account that will allow you to link up to 10 devices, in order to test some of the most useful features that this platform provides.
+If you want to manage your device from a remote web dashboard (among other features), you can create a free *balenaCloud* account that will allow you to link up to 10 devices, in order to test some of the most interesting capabilities of the platform.
 You'll need to create an App, install the balena CLI and then follow these instructions in order to deploy the maskcam container to your app:

 https://www.balena.io/docs/learn/deploy/deployment/

-For a simple use case, you can just use the `balena push myApp` command from the root directory of this project (it will take a long time while it builds and pushes the whole image), but you should familiarize yourself with the platform and use the deployment method that better fits your needs.
+For a simple use case, once your device is linked with your app (which we'll call `myApp` here) you can just use the `balena push myApp` command from the root directory of this project in your development computer (it will take a long time while it builds and pushes the whole image).
+Once the image is pushed to your application, all your linked devices will start downloading it automatically and then start running.
+But you should familiarize yourself with the platform and use the deployment method that better fits your needs.

 ## Accessing the MaskCam container
 ### Development mode: manually running MaskCam